If disaster strikes and you need to leave home fast, what guns are going to keep you safe on the road?

 The Beretta 92FS, along with its variations like the 92A1 and M9A3, is known for reliability and accuracy.
 These pistols are durable and have a slick action with a fixed barrel design.

-Beretta 92 magazines are easy to find, affordable, and come in various capacities from 15 to 30 rounds.
+Beretta 92 magazines are easy to find, affordable, and available in capacities of 15 to 30 rounds.

 The Beretta Cx4 Carbine is ergonomic and has been made since 2003.
 It can be used by both right- and left-handed shooters, with sling mounts and accessory rails for scopes, red dot sights, lasers, or flashlights.
 Its shorter length makes it highly maneuverable, ideal for tight spaces or as a truck gun.
 The recoil is light and manageable.